apache/nuttx-apps/examples/README.txt

   NuttX configuration settings specific to this examp;le:

-    CONFIG_EXAMPLES_HELLOXX_BUILTIN -- Build the helloxx example as a "built-in"  that can be executed from the NSH command line.
+    CONFIG_NSH_BUILTIN_APPS -- Build the helloxx example as a "built-in"  that can be executed from the NSH command line.
     CONFIG_EXAMPLES_HELLOXX_NOSTACKCONST - Set if the system does not support construction of objects on the stack.